YuanyueLi/SpectralEntropy/README.md

 ### For C/C++ user

-Source code and example code for calculating spectral entropy and entropy similarity in C/C++ can be found in the `MSEntropy` repository on [GitHub](https://github.com/YuanyueLi/MSEntropy).
+Source code and example code for calculating spectral entropy and entropy similarity in C/C++ can be found in the [languages/c folder of `MSEntropy` repository](https://github.com/YuanyueLi/MSEntropy/tree/main/languages/c).

+### For JavaScript user

+Source code and example code for calculating spectral entropy and entropy similarity in JavaScript can be found in the [languages/javascript folder of `MSEntropy` repository](https://github.com/YuanyueLi/MSEntropy/tree/main/languages/javascript).

 Please note: If you encounter an entropy similarity score higher than 1 in your self-implemented code, it could be due to errors in merging peaks within MS2-tolerance.
 Use the code provided in our repository to avoid this issue.